-- Allow data collection from exchange roles: Select Yes if you want to allow data collection by the Data Collection Service for exchange roles. - Allow role mapping of exchange roles: Select Yes if you want to allow mapping of exchange roles in Catalog Administrator. - Allow resource mapping of exchange roles: Select Yes if you want to allow mapping of exchange roles in the Roles Based Provisioning Module. - Exchange Role extensions: The content of this field is added below the entitlement elements in the EntitlementConfiguration resource object.
+- Allow data collection from exchange roles: Select Yes if you want to allow data collection by Data Collection Service for exchange roles. - Allow role mapping of exchange roles: Select Yes if you want to allow mapping of exchange roles in Identity Applications. - Allow resource mapping of exchange roles: Select Yes if you want to allow mapping of exchange roles in Identity Reporting. - Exchange Role extensions: The content of this field is added below the entitlement elements in the EntitlementConfiguration resource object.